Hunter200165/HTimeFormat/README.md

 # HTimeFormat
-Time formatting in pure Lua.
+Time formatting in Lua.
+Especially MysticCraftPlayz wanted this program